Cusco The City Of Seven Mountains

 Cusco is a magical place.
 We ended our visit that night in a world of lights – those twinkling on top of the same hill that we had climbed, shimmering pools of light from the street lamps setting the Plaza all aglow , and businesses brightly illuminated to entice those pedestrians milling about the square.

-Next morning, we boarded a LAN Airlines airplane and flew back over the Andes Mountains to Lima.
+Next morning, we boarded an airplane and headed back over the Andes Mountains to Lima.